 Acted as industry stakeholder representative on the EPA committee negotiating a rulemaking to address the reporting of recycled inorganic byproducts under the TSCA Chemical Data Reporting (CDR) rule.

-Persuaded the Environmental Protection Agency (EPA) to rescind guidance that would have required TRI reporting for the chemicals in steelmaking slag sold for use as a product.
+Persuaded U.S. EPA to rescind guidance that would have required TRI reporting for the chemicals in steelmaking slag sold for use as a product.

 Secured for the industrial laundry industry issuance of the first-ever final EPA “no regulation” rule after ELGs had been proposed.